F0RG-2142/kingsmarch-koinery/README.md

 # The Idea

-Arbitrage Volatility Trading on Path of Exile 2
+Statistical Arbitrage and Volatility Trading in Path of Exile 2

 Pull PoE2 API data (every 60 mins) ->